 Recommended Dietary Allowance (RDA) for Protein1

 Protein Needs for Older Adults

-Current research and expert opinion, however, shows that the RDA for protein of 0.8 grams per kilogram of body weight may not be adequate as we age.
+More than 40% of adults over age 50 don’t consume the RDA for protein from food alone2.
+Additionally, current research and expert opinion show that the 0.8 grams per kilogram of body weight RDA for protein may not be adequate as we age, meaning older adults could be significantly lacking in protein.
 The current RDA was made based on research in young adults and does not promote optimal health or protect older adults from sarcopenic muscle loss (loss of muscle and function with aging).
-Experts now estimate that older adults need 1.2 grams of protein per kilogram of body weight or higher per day.
-Additionally, researchers recommend that an adequate amount of protein intake with each meal is important to promote protein anabolism (or protein building).
-These recommendations state that an intake of 25 to 30 grams of high-quality protein per meal is necessary for optimal muscle protein synthesis.
+Experts now estimate that older adults need 1.2 grams of protein per kilogram of body weight or higher per day3.
+Researchers also recommend that an adequate amount of protein intake with each meal is important to promote protein anabolism (or protein building).
+These recommendations state that an intake of 25 to 30 grams of high-quality protein per meal is necessary for optimal muscle protein synthesis4.
 Protein intakes at this level are particularly beneficial for older adults as a strategy to maintain muscle mass.

 Protein has many important roles in our bodies and is part of every tissue, including our organs, muscles, and skin.
-We need to make sure we eat enough high-quality protein in our diets, especially as we age so that our bodies have the amino acids it needs to function properly.
+We need to make sure we eat enough high-quality protein in our diets, especially as we age, so that our bodies have the necessary amino acids to function properly.
 New research is showing that older adults may need more protein than current recommendations to help optimize their health and protect their lean muscle mass.